selfrefactor/rambda/README.md

 -- R.complement support function with multiple arguments

--- R.compose throws when called with no argument
+-- R.compose/pipe throws when called with no argument

 -- R.clone works with `Date` value as input

--- R.drop/dropLast always return new copy of the list/string
+-- R.drop/dropLast/take/takeLast always return new copy of the list/string

+-- R.take/takeLast return original list/string with negative index

--- R.equals handles `NaN`
+-- R.equals handles `NaN` and `RegExp` types

--- R.type/R.equals supports `new Boolean/new Number/new Date` expressions
+-- R.type/R.equals supports `new Boolean/new Number/new Date/new String` expressions

 -- R.has works with non-object

 -- R.ifElse pass all arguments

+-- R.length works with bad input

+-- R.propEq work with bad input for object argument

+-- R.range work with bad inputs

+-- R.times work with bad inputs

+-- R.reverse works with strings

+-- R.splitEvery throws on non-positive integer index

+-- R.test throws just like Ramda when first argument is not regex

--- R.length works with bad inputs
+-- R.values works with bad inputs

+-- R.zipObj ignores extra keys

 - 3.2.2